- 1. General Info

 - How long before I know whether my application has been approved?

-With our new expedited CEWO application process you'll know right away if you and your home are accepted into Clean Energy Works Oregon.
-If you're accepted you will complete the financing application once you've signed your project bid.
+With our new expedited application process you'll know right away if you and your home are accepted into Clean Energy Works.
+If you're accepted you will complete the financing application later in the process.

 - Is there any commitment when I apply?

-No. There’s no commitment when you apply.
-If you’re accepted, your contractor and energy advisor will conduct your free CEWO Home Energy Assessment.
+There’s no commitment when you apply.
+If you’re accepted, your contractor will contact you to schedule a thorough CEW 100 Point Performance Check.
 Based on the results, they will present you with a custom proposal that includes a cost estimate and financing options.
 At that point you can decide whether to apply for financing and have your energy upgrades installed.

 - How can I apply if I don’t have Internet access?If you don’t have Internet access we can direct you to a local library that may offer free Internet access.
 If it's more convenient for you, we can mail you a print application for you to complete and return to us by mail.